Best Places to Elope in Colorado

 Granby is my pick for couples who want the Indian Peaks Wilderness without the crowds that come in from the Boulder side.
 The trails in Granby are longer and more demanding and almost nobody talks about this area for elopements, which means you get a genuinely remote experience that’s getting harder to find in Colorado.
 You can also find the backdoor into Rocky Mountain National Park via Trail Ridge Road from this side, which opens up a whole other world of options.
 The fact that almost no one talks about Granby as an elopement destination is exactly what makes it worth considering.
 Win for you!

-What I love about Granby is that the distance filters people out.
-The couples who come here are the ones who actually want to be somewhere remote, and that intention carries through into the day.
+What I love about Granby is that the distance filters people out.The couples who come here are the ones who actually want to be somewhere remote, and that intention carries through into the day.
 Winter Park and Mary Jane are right here too, more local, less resort polish, and better tailgating on weekends.
 Pack your PBRs so you don’t stick out.

 Zach & Mayra’s Granby Elopement

 Do you want some big views?
-Brainard, accessible by car, it’s like stepping into a postcard with those jaw-dropping views of the surrounding Indian Peaks.
+Brainard, accessible by car, it’s like stepping into a postcard with those insane views of the surrounding Indian Peaks.
 I still remember the first time I laid eyes on it almost a decade ago – utterly mesmerized doesn’t even begin to cover it.
 Despite its growing popularity and the permits they’ve had to introduce over the years, there’s something about Brainard Lake that keeps pulling me back time and time again.
 Trust me, once you experience its beauty for yourself, you’ll understand exactly why!

 Brainard Lake sits at the trailhead of 10 different hiking trails and stands out as one of my favorite spots during the summer.
 Don’t miss the chance to trek up to Lake Isabelle, which was my first Colorado hike, for some truly epic views!
 You’re welcome to host your ceremony at Brainard Lake, but parking can be tough.
 Smaller groups help manage this and respect the area’s serenity for other visitors.
 If you have a larger group of family, I suggest going towards Boulder and renting out a spot there after your photos at Brainard.

-Georgetown is like like a hidden treasure chest of everything you could want when eloping in Colorado.
+Georgetown is like a hidden treasure chest of everything you could want when eloping in Colorado.
 Some of my favorite elopement spots in the entire state are tucked right in the backyard of Georgetown, and almost no one outside of locals knows about them.
 When the gate opens up at the pass for the summer, the scenery gets seriously stunning fast, but it fills with 14er hikers on weekends.

 Georgetown is one of the most convenient elopement destinations in Colorado for couples flying into Denver, about 45 minutes from the airport and already deep in the mountains.
 Head up Guanella Pass and you have trails, a 14er, and 13ers with approaches far less crowded than their more famous counterparts.
 St. Mary’s Glacier gives you a genuine alpine experience year-round.
 Or take a Jeep up a pass and catch one of the best sunsets on the Front Range.

-The small-town character here is authentic in a way that bigger resort towns have lost.
-After your ceremony, local breweries and that genuine Colorado mountain-town feel make for a natural end to the day.
+The small town character here is authentic in a way that bigger resort towns have lost.
+After your ceremony, local breweries and that genuine Colorado mountain town feel make for a natural end to the day.
 One thing I always tell couples: weekdays only.
 Georgetown and Idaho Springs sit right on I-70 and weekend traffic from Denver is relentless.
 A weekday elopement here means empty trailheads and a completely different experience.

 Macy & Robbie Georgetown Elopement

 Buena Vista is a place I want every couple to experience as its own destination, not just a pitstop on the way somewhere else.
-The Collegiate Peaks dominate the Buena Vista skyline, the town is genuinely walkable and full of character, and Mount Princeton Hot Springs is close enough to soak in after your ceremony, which is one of the better post-elopement traditions I can recommend anywhere in the state!
+The Collegiate Peaks dominate the Buena Vista skyline, the town is genuinely walkable and full of character, and Mount Princeton Hot Springs is close enough to soak in after your ceremony, which is one of the better post elopement traditions I can recommend anywhere in the state!

 For the elopement itself, Cottonwood Pass is one of my favorite spots in Colorado: a paved road that takes you to 12,000 feet with 360 degree views of the peaks around you.
 No serious hiking required and the payoff is enormous.
 In summer the alpine basins up here are full of wildflowers.
 In fall the entire valley shifts color in a way that rivals anywhere in the state.